pish-pish/SuperBMD/README.md

 * ``--rotate`` rotates the model so that Y is up instead of Z. Default is no rotation.
 * ``--dontFix`` disables (trying to) fix normals on rigged models.
 This is only relevant for using materials that add shading to the model and has no effect on whether a face is considered to be front or back-facing for culling purposes.
+* ``--bdl`` generates a BDL instead of a BMD.
+This only matters if you don't specify an output path, otherwise the output path defines whether a BMD or a BDL is generated.

 BMD -> DAE:
 * If material path is set, write material data to that path.
 Otherwise, write it in the same place as the created DAE.